88-degrees/Book-of-Changes/appendix01s1.md

 1. In [**Gǔ ䷑**](e89b8agu.md) we have the strong (trigram) above, and the weak one below; we have (below) pliancy, and (above) stopping:--these give the idea of Kû (a Troublous Condition of affairs verging to ruin).

-2. '[**Gǔ ䷑**](e89b8agu.md) indicates great progress and success:'--(through the course shown in it), all under heaven, there will be good order.
-'There will be advantage in crossing the great stream:'--he who advances will encounter the business to be done. '(He should
+2. '[**Gǔ ䷑**](e89b8agu.md) indicates great progress and success:' -- (through the course shown in it), all under heaven, there will be good order.
+'There will be advantage in crossing the great stream:' -- he who advances will encounter the business to be done. '(He should

 ###### p.
 229

-weigh well, however, the events of) three days before (the turning-point), and those (to be done) three days after it:'--the end (of confusion) is the beginning (of order); such is the procedure of Heaven.
+weigh well, however, the events of) three days before (the turning-point), and those (to be done) three days after it:' -- the end (of confusion) is the beginning (of order); such is the procedure of Heaven.

 <a name="fr_143"></a>[XIX](#fn_143).